mattermost/docs/source/install/install-kubernetes.rst

 and how to configure it.
 An operator can automate complex application deployment and operation activities, such as installation, configuration changes, software updates, failure recovery, and more.
 The Mattermost operator does this by interacting with MySQL and MinIO operators.

-Deploying the Mattermost Operator on Kubernetes is the recommended installation process.
+Deploying the Mattermost operator on Kubernetes is the recommended installation process.
 It provides a single common installation and management method that can be implemented in practically any environment with less IT overhead and more automation.

 Tasks such as zero-downtime upgrades, database restore, blue/green deployments, canary builds, and failure recovery are all managed by the Mattermost operator.